-The dwarf or stunted growth firm, or nanismo aziendale, is identified in the small-medium enterprise literature as a significant phenomenon, though it is an area that is not well researched and knowledge of how and why such firms evolve is thin.
-Further, despite the fact that the SME sector has been identified as a key factor for employment generation and local economy revitalisation in many regions, very little has also been done to investigate sustainable policies to unleash the potential of stunted firms.
+The literature has identified the dwarf or stunted growth firm, or nanismo aziendale, as a significant phenomenon in the small-medium enterprise field.
 Firms in such circumstances might be failing to maximise the income and wealth creation potential for the owners and mean that the local economy and employment prospects are also constrained.
 Of course it is also recognised that in many cases the owners are not unhappy with this situation and the firm has provided a satisfactory income and lifestyle, maybe through a number of generations of family ownership.
 However, as the case-studies in Bianchi et al. (2003) also pointed out, there may be changing environmental conditions or changes in ownership that demand that a firm move into a growth mode.